ddsbook/blog/2014/08/parsing-domain-names-in-R.md

 ### Introducing TLD Extract (the R version)

-It's always better to imitate rather than reinvent, so I took some time to read through the [tldextract](https://github.com/john-kurkowski/tldextract) Python package, and used that to test my code was executing properly during
+It's always easier to imitate rather than reinvent, so I took some time to read through the [tldextract](https://github.com/john-kurkowski/tldextract) Python package, and used that to test my code was executing properly during